tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     return tf.clip_by_value(image,clip_value_min=0.0, clip_value_max=1.0)
 {% endhighlight %}

-The above function make sure that our pixels of image are in range [0, 1]
+The above function makes sure that our pixels of the image are in the range [0, 1]

 ### Optimize output image